Cadia gold mine

 Continuous monitoring of other air pollutants

-In addition, the department has established an air monitoring station at Millthorpe.
+DCCEEW has established an air monitoring station at Millthorpe on behalf of the EPA.
 This station continuously measures particles, visibility, some gaseous pollutants (carbon monoxide, nitrogen dioxide, ozone, sulfur dioxide), as well as meteorological variables.
 Data from the station is reported hourly as air quality category (AQC) ratings and are included in our Central Tablelands regional summary.
-Please visit our air quality page to check the current air quality in Millthorpe.
+Visit our air quality page to check the current air quality in Millthorpe.

-More information about this program is available on the Air Quality NSW website.
+Information about this program is available on the Air Quality NSW website.

-The EPA sampled surface soils at 30 public sites within the Cadia Valley region on 12-14 July 2023.
+The EPA sampled surface soils at 30 public sites within the Cadia region on 12-14 July 2023.
 Soil at 0.5 metres was also sampled at these locations where possible.

 All samples were analysed for lead, copper, cadmium, arsenic, nickel, zinc and selenium.
 We compared the results of the soil monitoring to the national health-based levels for public open space and residential land with accessible gardens and to soil metal concentrations prior to commencement of the operation of the Cadia gold mine.